-Philadelphia, PA - Philadelphia is known for a number of things, from our history, architecture, as well as world-class museums and our sports history.
-But were here to talk about its Iconic foods, such as Cheesesteaks and Hoagies to popular treats such as Water Ice and Soft Pretzels.
+Philadelphia, PA - Philadelphia is known for several things, from our history, architecture, and world-class museums, and our sport's history.
+But were here to talk about its Iconic foods, such as Cheesesteaks and Hoagies, to popular treats such as Water Ice, and Soft Pretzels.
 Below are a few of Philadelphia's most popular eats and treats that define Philly's Foodie Scene.

 5 Philadelphia Iconic Eats

-The Hoagie – Made the "official sandwich of Philadelphia" by Mayor Ed Rendell in 1992, the hoagie is a built-to-order sandwich on a long Italian roll, typically filled with deli meat and cheese.
+Made the "official sandwich of Philadelphia" by Mayor Ed Rendell in 1992.
+The hoagie is a built-to-order sandwich on a long Italian roll, typically filled with deli meat and cheese.
 Other options include garnishing with fresh lettuce, tomatoes, and onions and finished with a drizzle of oregano-vinegar dressing.
 Hoagies can also be filled with tuna, chicken cutlets, and roasted vegetables, among other fillings.
 Because of its simplicity, the quality of a hoagie truly depends on the quality of its ingredients.

-Soft Pretzels - Introduced to the region by Pennsylvania Dutch settlers centuries ago, pretzels have long been a favorite local snack.
-Philly's signature variety is the soft pretzel, an everyday treat purchased from a street vendor, corner store, or from a bakery such as the Philadelphia Soft Pretzel Factory.
+Introduced to the region by Pennsylvania Dutch settlers centuries ago, pretzels have long been a favorite local snack.
+Philly's signature variety is the soft pretzel, an everyday treat purchased from a street vendor, corner store, or a bakery such as the Philadelphia Soft Pretzel Factory.
 No matter what form the pretzel takes—braided, sticks, nuggets, or even sandwich rolls—they always taste better accompanied by mustard.

 Written By: Philly Bite Magazines Staff